toofarm/shanecom/_content/posts/saving-uploaded-images-using-strapi.md

 This meant our file upload workflow actually had four stages:

-**_User attaches file, sends to Next.js > Next.js stores image in server-side file system > Next.js passes stored image to Strapi as FormData > Next.js deletes image from server-side file system_**
+_User attaches file, sends to Next.js > Next.js stores image in server-side file system > Next.js passes stored image to Strapi as FormData > Next.js deletes image from server-side file system_

-In order to implement this, we used [Multer](https://www.npmjs.com/package/multer) and [fs](https://nodejs.org/api/fs.html) in our Next.js API endpoint.
+In order to implement this solution, we used [Multer](https://www.npmjs.com/package/multer) and [fs](https://nodejs.org/api/fs.html) in our Next.js API endpoint.
 Multer helped us parse the incoming form data, then we used fs to save our form data to the local file system.

 Once we had the files saved, we could create a new FormData object, reference our temporary saved files, and upload them to the database in a form Strapi would accept.

+After confirming that Strapi had saved the images successfully in our database, we then deleted the images from temporary storage within our Next.js server.

 ## News you can use

-Your own implementation of this workaround will likely vary based on which stack you're using, but the workflow should remain the same:
+Your own implementation of this workaround will likely vary based on which stack you're using, but the workflow should remain roughly the same:

 1. Upload file to SSR server
 2. Save in SSR server-side file system
-3. Upload as FormData from SSR file system to API
+3. Upload as FormData from SSR file system to backend API